I’m a botanical business coach, a clinically-trained herbalist, CBD entrepreneur, and founder of CannaBotanicals.

-I use she/her pronouns, and currently reside on unceded Abenaki land in beautiful central Vermont.
+I use she/her pronouns, and currently live and work on N’Dakinna, the traditional and unceded territory of the Abenaki in beautiful central Vermont.

 I believe in the potential of plant-based entrepreneurship to not only transform our personal lives, but also to radically shift how we collectively do business.

 I wasn’t always a plant person.
 Because deep down I’m actually a total nerd, I ended up spending a long time in academia, eventually landing me in a soul-draining, body-destroying PhD program in sociology, until my inner rebel couldn’t take it anymore and ran away to California to WWOOF (volunteering on organic farms).

 At the time I was really excited about food politics and wanting to learn about farming vegetables and ethically raising animals, and that happened, but what also happened serendipitously was a found myself on a Cannabis farm in Mendocino County filled with anarchists and herbalists, and something inside me opened up that had been desperately wanting to come out.

 From this experience I knew that working with medicinal plants was where I was meant to be, and I followed that trail of bread crumbs to the Vermont Center for Integrative Herbalism, as well as a job at one of the first cannabis dispensaries in Vermont.

 When this happened, I realized that I had discovered a livelihood that allowed me to bring my whole self into it, body, mind, and spirit.
 That allowed me to harness my inner rebel.
 Something that never felt possible in any other work I had done, or things I had studied.